 One last way we can do that has to do with adoption.
-I would tell you that Mrs. Pence and I have crossed that threshold of the adoption decision years ago.
-We hosted the very first adoption fair that ever took place in the state of Indiana at the Statehouse.
+Recently, we hosted the very first adoption fair in the state of Indiana at the Statehouse.
 Some of you were here for that and it was very special.
 It was on that occasion that Mrs. Pence shared that about 22 years ago we had gone through 5-6 years of unexplained infertility.
 We simply could not get our family started, and so we made the decision to enter the adoption process in Indiana.
 We went all the way through it when God had other plans and my 22 year old Boilermaker son decided to head our way.
-And then we got the call from this lady about a mother who had chosen us and the only other question we had at that point was, was the other family clinically proven infertile.
+And then we got the call about a mother who had chosen us and the only other question we had at that point was, was the other family clinically proven infertile.
 When we heard that they were, we said, "No, we have been blessed."
-But to this day, we have always cherished and admired families that have gone through adoption, and we have seen that there are all kinds of ways of putting families together and adoption is chief among them apart from the natural process.
+But to this day, we have always cherished and admired families that have gone through adoption, and we have seen that there are all kinds of ways of putting families together.

 We want to be a state that is pro-adoption.
-Our agenda for this upcoming session is to expand and improve adoption in Indiana...Indiana's primary adoption critic with the federal adoption credit to lessen the burden on couples who pursue adoption, we want to form a committee that studies better practices in other states so we can better engage faith-based and community-based organizations that come alongside, like many here in this gymnasium, to match adoptive parents with children.
-I want to tell you that my aim is very simple: I want Indiana to be the most proadoption state in the United States of America
+Our agenda for this upcoming session is to expand and improve adoption in Indiana.
+Our primary proposal is to attach a state tax credit with the federal adoption credit to lessen the burden on couples who pursue adoption.
+We also want to form a committee that studies best practices in other states so we can better engage faith-based and community-based organizations to match adoptive parents with children.
+I want to tell you that my aim is very simple: I want Indiana to be the most pro-adoption state in the United States of America.